botahamec/happylock/README.md

 ## Future Work

+Although this library is able to successfully prevent deadlocks, livelocks may still be an issue.
+Imagine thread 1 gets resource 1, thread 2 gets resource 2, thread 1 realizes it can't get resource 2, thread 2 realizes it can't get resource 1, thread 1 drops resource 1, thread 2 drops resource 2, and then repeat forever.
+In practice, this situation probably wouldn't last forever.
+But it would be nice if this could be prevented somehow.
+A more fair system for getting sets of locks would help, but I have no clue what that looks like.

+We should add `Condvar` at some point.
+I didn't because I've never used it before, and I'm probably not the right person to solve this problem.
+I think all the synchronization problems could be solved by having `Condvar::wait` take a `ThreadKey` instead of a `MutexGuard`.
+Something similar can probably be done for `Barrier`.
+But again, I'm no expert.

+Do `OnceLock` or `LazyLock` ever deadlock?
+We might not need to add those here.

+It'd be nice to be able to use the mutexes built into the operating system, saving on binary size.
+Using `std::sync::Mutex` sounds promising, but it doesn't implement `RawMutex`, and implementing that is very difficult, if not impossible.

+Personally, I don't like mutex poisoning, but maybe it can be worked into the library if you're into that sort of thing.

 Are the ergonomics here any good?
-This is completely untreaded territory.
+This is completely uncharted territory.
 Maybe there are some useful helper methods we don't have here yet.
 Maybe `try_lock` should return a `Result`.
 Maybe `lock_api` or `spin` implements some useful methods that I kept out for this proof of concept.

-There might be some promise in trying to prevent circular wait.
-There could be a special type that only allows the locking mutexes in a specific order.
-This would still require a thread key so that nobody tries to unlock multiple lock sequences at the same time.
-But this could improve performance, since we wouldn't need to worry about making sure the lock operations are atomic.
-The biggest problem is that `LockSequence::lock_next` would need to return the same value each time, which is not very ergonomic.

-Although this library is able to successfully prevent deadlocks, livelocks may still be an issue.
-Imagine thread 1 gets resource 1, thread 2 gets resource 2, thread 1 realizes it can't get resource 2, thread 2 realizes it can't get resource 1, thread 1 drops resource 1, thread 2 drops resource 2, and then repeat forever.
-In practice, this situation probably wouldn't last forever.
-But it would be nice if this could be prevented somehow.
+Maybe there are some lock-specific methods that could be added to `LockCollection`.
+More types might be lockable using a `LockGuard`.

 I want to try to get this working without the standard library.
 There are a few problems with this though.
 For instance, this crate uses `thread_local` to allow other threads to have their own keys.
 Also, the only practical type of mutex that would work is a spinlock.
 Although, more could be implemented using the `RawMutex` trait.
 The `LockCollection` requires memory allocation at this time in order to check for duplicate locks.

+It'd be interesting to add some methods such as `lock_clone` or `lock_swap`.
+This would still require a thread key, in case the mutex is already locked.
+The only way this could be done without a thread key is with a `&mut Mutex<T>`, but we already have `get_mut`.
+A special lock that looks like `Cell` but implements `Sync` could be shared without a thread key, because the lock would be dropped immediately (solving non-preemptive allocation).
+It might make some common operations easier.

+There might be some use in trying to prevent circular wait.
+There could be a special type that only allows the locking mutexes in a specific order.
+This would still require a thread key so that nobody tries to unlock multiple lock sequences at the same time.
+The biggest problem is that `LockSequence::lock_next` would need to return the same value each time, which is not very flexible.
+Most use cases for this are solved already by using `LockCollection<OwnedLockable>`.

-More types might be lockable using a `LockGuard`.
-In addition, some sort of `DynamicLock` type might be useful so that, for example, a `Mutex<usize>` and an `RwLock<usize>` could be unlocked at the same time inside of a `Vec<DynamicLock<usize>>`.
+Some sort of `DynamicLock` type might be useful so that, for example, a `Mutex<usize>` and an `RwLock<usize>` could be unlocked at the same time inside of a `Vec<DynamicLock<usize>>`.
 Although, this wouldn't solve the problem of needing a `Mutex<usize>` and a `Mutex<String>` at the same time.
 This would be better solved usin the existing tuple system.

-It'd be nice to be able to use the mutexes built into the operating system.
-Using `std::sync::Mutex` sounds promising, but it doesn't implement `RawMutex`, and implementing that is very difficult, if not impossible.

-A more fair system for getting sets of locks would help, but I have no clue what that looks like.

-Maybe adding other primitives such as condvars and barriers?

-Personally, I don't like mutex poisoning, but maybe it can be worked into the library if you're into that sort of thing.